luzhang06/AzureMachineLearningGallery/components/README.md

 1. Follow the guidance to finish your creation.
 And You could find your new components under **Custom Module** in the module list of Designer.

+## Help & Support

+This project uses GitHub Issues to track bugs and feature requests.

+Please search the existing issues before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new Issue.

+Following information are useful for debugging:
+- Pipeline run URL
+- Pipeline graph
+- Detailed error message
+- 70_driver_log of failed component

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a